-In another version of this tale, a secret message was encrypted into the auspicious characters on the cakes.
-As the pastry is typically given in boxes of four, the message was undetectable until a slice from each of the four cake was assembled.
+In another version of this story, a secret message was encrypted into the auspicious characters on the cakes.
+As the pastry is typically given in boxes of four, the message was undetectable until slices from each of the four cakes were assembled.

-Regardless of the veracity of these stories, they are widely accepted and embraced by the Chinese community.
-The tales also possibly explains the popularity of the pastry during the Ming Dynasty.
+Regardless of veracity, these stories are widely accepted and embraced by the Chinese community.
+They possibly explain the popularity of the pastry during the Ming Dynasty too.
 For the commoners of that era, making and eating these cakes could have been a celebration of the revolution.

 7. They're Not Exactly a Health Food

 Because of their rich fillings, mooncakes are hardly the healthiest Chinese pastries around.
-The use of ingredients like lotus seed paste and salted egg yolks translates into significant levels of sugar and salt—with one mooncake containing anywhere between 700 and 1000 calories.
-In modern Asian media, it is not uncommon for articles to explicitly remind readers each year not to over-indulge, for health's sake.
+The use of ingredients like lotus seed paste and salted egg yolks translates into significant levels of sugar and salt—with one mooncake typically containing anywhere between 700 and 1000 calories.
+In modern East Asian media, it is thus not uncommon for articles to remind readers each year not to over-indulge, for health's sake.

-In an attempt to make them slightly healthier, many modern Asian confectioneries have thus reduced their use of sugar and salt.
-For example, less-sweet variants are increasingly marketed.
-The green snow skin variant is also known for being healthier, as it uses less oil.
+To make mooncakes slightly healthier, many modern Asian confectioneries have progressively reduced the levels of sugar and salt used.
+Less-sweet variants are increasingly marketed as well.
+The green snow skin variant is furthermore known for being healthier, as it uses less oil.

-In certain countries, such as Singapore, healthier mooncakes can even receive government accreditation.
-This trend towards better nutrition is sure to continue in the future, as people around the world become increasingly aware of health consequences.
+In countries such as Singapore, healthier mooncakes can even receive government accreditation.
+This trend towards better nutrition is sure to continue in the future, as people around the world become increasingly aware of the need for healthier eating.

 8. They Are Big Business

-As mentioned above, the gifting of mooncakes during the eighth lunar month is an important social and business practice in China and elsewhere across Asia.
+As mentioned above, the gifting of mooncakes during the eighth lunar month is an important social and business practice in China and East Asia.
 As such, shopping malls in predominantly Chinese cities will always host mooncake fairs as the month approaches.

-Hotels, restaurants, and confectioneries in these cities compete intensely for a slice of the market in these fairs, with leading brands often featuring unique packaging or flavors.
+Hotels, restaurants, and confectioneries in these cities compete intensely for a slice of the market during these fairs.
+Leading brands will often feature unique packaging and new flavors too.

-In fact, the demand is so robust that even the 2020 COVID-19 pandemic was unable to stifle it; brands simply switched to online sales.
+In fact, the demand is so robust, and resilient, even the 2020 COVID-19 pandemic was unable to stifle it; brands simply switched to online sales.
 As virtual fairs are much cheaper to host, compared to in-person exhibits, more mooncake businesses were able to enter the highly competitive market in 2020.

 9. Avant-Garde Flavors Are Popping Up

 Though still popular, traditional mooncakes are no longer the staple in today’s market.
-Because of intense competition and increasingly cosmopolitan tastes, confectioneries today frequently feature fillings and crusts that are amalgamations of Chinese and regional tastes.
+Thanks to intense competition and increasingly cosmopolitan tastes, confectioneries today often feature fillings and crusts that are amalgamations of Chinese and regional tastes.